Blog post

 9. Black Cats and Superstitions

-Black cats have long been associated with Halloween and superstition.
-In medieval Europe, they were often believed to be witches’ familiars or even witches in disguise.
-This reputation led to a lot of fear and myth around black cats, resulting in their persecution.
-However, in various cultures, they are also seen as symbols of good luck.
-Today, many animal shelters run campaigns to promote the adoption of black cats during Halloween to counteract the negative stigma.
+Black cats have long been linked to Halloween and superstition.
+In medieval Europe, people often believed they were witches’ familiars or even witches in disguise.
+As a result, these beliefs fuelled fear and myths, leading to the persecution of black cats.
+However, in many cultures, black cats are also seen as symbols of good luck.
+To counteract the negative stigma, many animal shelters now run campaigns during Halloween to encourage the adoption of black cats.

 10. The Great Pumpkin